Habel2005/Aura-Journal/README.md

 # Awwwards Catalyst

-A Next.js & Genkit starter template designed to build visually stunning, Awwwards-worthy websites.
+A Next.js starter template designed to build visually stunning, Awwwards-worthy websites.
 This project provides a solid foundation for creating immersive digital experiences with a focus on sophisticated design, fluid animations, and interactive elements.

 ## ✨ Core Features